Sagi23/time-saving-site/README.md

 ### Description

 My first attempt at creating a service selling site.
-The site currently only compatible with 1080px width and up.
+The site is responsive to all devices.

 ### The Stack i used: